 wearing apparel belonging to the ladies of his household.
 Marigation Obstructed. - The N. York steam-ship Ja...estown, on her last trip thither, was compelled to anchor at City Point, in come-quence of the rapidity of the current.
-After-wards, her passengers were transferred to the steamer A. H. Schultz, and bronk, to this city, and landed in small boats opp its the foot of 18th street.
+After-wards, her passengers were transferred to this steamer A. H. Schultz, and bronk, to this foot of 18th street.
 Judge Clopton's Library.
-The library of the late Judge John H. Clopton, of Vingtinia is to be sold at auction in New York on the list of May.
+The library of the late Judge John B. Clopton, of Vingtinia is to be sold at auction in New York on the list of May.
 To show its extent, we may mention that the catalogue alls 160 pages.
-Is matter of refit that this valuable schere the State whose judiciary the late owner, and the State owner owner, and the State owner owner, and the State out any serious counceases to of to the prompt in terference of byas believe the parties were afterw
+Is matter of refit that this valuable schere the State whose judiciary the late owner, and the State whose state owner, and the State owner state owner, and the State owner state owner state owner state owner state owner, and the State owner state owner state owner state owner st out any serious counceases to of to the prompt in terference of byas believe the parties were afterw

 Eraminations Postpoard. - The Masse yesterday continued the following cases.
 James Turner, for assaulting Jao.
 L. Our Henry, slave of J. R. Anderson, for steading silver watch and chain from Heary Barra a free negro, Geo.
 T. Martin, and Chas.
-He line, for raising a disturbance in John Sta-mits's house, and Y. Bothen, for measult s house, and F. Boshen, for anothe Beir.
+He line, for raising a disturbance in John Sta-mits's house, and Y. Bothen, for measult s house, and F. Boshen, for men